dnviti/web-app-CAA/docs/development/testing.md

 # Testing Guide

 This guide covers testing strategies, tools, and best practices for Web App CAA.
-The project uses Go's built-in testing framework along with additional testing utilities.
+The project uses Go's built-in testing framework along with comprehensive authentication testing using the clean architecture implementation.

 ## Testing Philosophy